python/cpython/Doc/library/urllib.request.rst

    urlretrieve reads more data, but if less data is available,  it raises the exception.

-   You can still retrieve the downloaded data in this case, it is stored  in the :attr:`content` attribute of the exception instance.
+   You can still retrieve the downloaded data in this case, it is stored in the :attr:`!content` attribute of the exception instance.

    If no *Content-Length* header was supplied, urlretrieve can not check the size of the data it has downloaded, and just returns it.
 In this case you just have